tobiasreeck/HowTo/install_astah_wrong_java_version.md

 #### Downloading and Switching your java-version
 If you dont have the correct Java-version, you might get a message like this:
 ![text](/home/tobi/Privat/GitHub/HowTo/figs/Astah_Java_Version.png)
 In that case, you're gonna need to install an older version of java.
 I decided to install Java 8, which is the version, Astah seems to require.
 You can download it [here](https://www.java.com/en/download/linux_manual.jsp).
 I chose the Linux x64 Option for my Ubunut 19.04. machine.
-Once downloaded, i followed [these](http://astah.net/qa/setup/linux) instructions.
+Once downloaded, i followed [these](http://astah.net/qa/setup/linux) instructions, which are:

+First you have to decompress the downloaded file.
+In my case, the file name was jre-8u231-linux-x64.tar.gz, so i did:

+`$ tar -xvf jre-8u231-linux-x64.tar.gz`